boshkins/pelopia/doc/HLD.md

 The usefulness of naive implementations is in their simplicity, allowing for a rapid development of a functionally complete system.
 The quickly-built system then can be used to explore functionality issues, as well as investigated for performance bottlenecks.
 The feedback from performance study will drive replacement of naive designs with more performant ones.
 Care must be taken to insulate the rest of the systems from the details of naive/efficient designs, which is achieved through the use of interfaces.

-Since the target language is C++, interfaces are modeled by abstract classes.
+Since the implementation language is C++, interfaces are modeled by abstract classes.
+Alternatively, use Pimpl idiom to hide implementation details.

 ###Data:
 **Data**: a sequence of GeoJSON-derived objects.
 A naive implementation would use an STL vector of in-memory GeoJSON::Location objects.

-	class Data {
+	class Data
+	{
 	public:
 		virtual const GeoJSON::Location& Get ( Id ) const = 0;
+		virtual size_t Count () const = 0;
 	};

 A more memory-efficient representation would store serialized objects in a byte buffer (in memory or on disk) and involve an index:

 **Index**: an array of offsets into data buffer; subscript is the object Id.
 Size of an Id value depends on the total size of the **Data**; 4 bytes should be enough but consider packing into less than 32 bits.

+	class Index
+	{
+	public:
+		typedef size_t Offset;

+	public:
+		virtual Offset Get ( Id ) const = 0;
+	};

 The memory efficiency comes at the cost of reduced speed of access to individual objects, which can be addressed by adding a cache of inflated Location objects.

 The byte buffer itself, if it resides on disk, can be split into blocks and cached.

 GeoJSON::Location objects returned by the Data interface do not have to be fully inflated.
 Since in many cases only selected properties of a given object will be of interest to the calling code, it may be beneficial to implement lazy access to properties.
 As another option, Location objects and/or their properties can be represented by references to corresponding portions of the data buffer.
 With that in mind, GeoJSON::Location should be fully abstract or at least opaque (using Pimpl pattern).